vippsas/vipps-developers/mp-migration-guide.md

 ## Invoice vs. ePayment

 See:

 * [ePayment API](https://developer.vippsmobilepay.com/docs/APIs/epayment-api)
 * [Extend payment time-outs](https://developer.vippsmobilepay.com/docs/vipps-solutions/long-expiry-time-for-payments-to-merchants)

-Please note that "ePayments" encompasses various use case scenarios.
+Please note that ePayment encompasses various use case scenarios.
 Therefore, if you are seeking use cases that target existing MobilePay merchants and can be utilized for migration purposes, some examples include:

-* [MobilePay InvoiceDirect](https://developer.mobilepay.dk/docs/invoice/api-endpoint-reference#invoicedirect)  1-1 to ePayments with userFlow = `PUSH_MESSAGE`
+* [MobilePay InvoiceDirect](https://developer.mobilepay.dk/docs/invoice/api-endpoint-reference#invoicedirect)  1-1 to ePayment with userFlow = `PUSH_MESSAGE`
-* [MobilePay InvoiceLinks](https://developer.mobilepay.dk/docs/invoice/api-endpoint-reference#invoicelink) 1-1 to ePayments with userFlow = `WEB_REDIRECT`
+* [MobilePay InvoiceLinks](https://developer.mobilepay.dk/docs/invoice/api-endpoint-reference#invoicelink) 1-1 to ePayment with userFlow = `WEB_REDIRECT`
-* “QR” The use of PDF => OrderManagement.
+* “QR” The use of PDF => Order Management.

 | MobilePay invoice                    | Vipps Mobilepay ePayment                                                                      |
 |--------------------------------------|-------------------------------------------------------------------------------------------------|